Section for Health Equity Partnerships & Coalitions

 National Advisory Council

-In 2009, the NYU Center for the Study of Asian American Health received supplemental funding with the Asian & Pacific Islander American Health Forum from the National Institutes of Health’s National Institute on Minority Health and Health Disparities to develop strategies that enhance the conduct of health disparities research in Asian American and Native Hawaiian and Pacific Islander (AANHPI) communities.
+In 2009, CSAAH received supplemental funding with the Asian & Pacific Islander American Health Forum from the National Institutes of Health’s National Institute on Minority Health and Health Disparities to develop strategies that enhance the conduct of health disparities research in AA and NH/PI communities.
 The partnership formalized a National Advisory Council, composed of leaders and champions of community-based organizations across the United States working to eliminate health disparities in these populations.

-The role of the council is to strengthen AANHPI community capacity and health equity and to foster community-initiated research.
+The role of the council is to strengthen AA and NH/PI community capacity and health equity and to foster community-initiated research.
 The council also helped develop the Research Capacity Assessment, an instrument to measure organizational capacity, resources, assets, barriers, and interests for conducting research.
 This instrument and the resulting assessments led to the development of the Community Empowered Research Training program.

-Insight from the council has also helped to shape the NYU Center for the Study of Asian American Health educational tools and trainings, including development of an AANHPI Health and Information Hub, which promotes greater community engagement and interest in health disparities research and advocacy.
+Insight from the council has also helped to shape CSAAH’s educational tools and trainings, including development of an AA & NH/PI Health Central hub, which promotes greater community engagement and interest in health disparities research and advocacy.

-The council was actively engaged via key informant interviews clarifying community knowledge, resources, and needs related to Alzheimer’s disease and related dementias and a consensus building modified Delphi process to shape and inform the Healthy Aging and Alzheimer’s Disease Research Track of the NYU Center for the Study of Asian American Health.
+The council was actively engaged via key informant interviews clarifying community knowledge, resources, and needs related to Alzheimer’s disease and related dementias and a consensus building modified Delphi process to shape and inform the Healthy Aging and Alzheimer’s Disease Research Track of CSAAH.

 National Advisory Committee Membership